 The effective rate shows the percentage of volume a business pays in credit card processing fees to process a given amount, and it is calculated by dividing gross fees by gross sales.
 For example, the effective rate for a business that processes $10,000 in sales, and pays $200 in fees is 2% (200 / 10,000 * 100).

-The effective rate is calculated using total cost, not just a single rate or fee, making it the most accurate way to measure the competitiveness of a processing quote.
+Calculating effective rate provides total costs.
+That makes it the most accurate way to measure the competitiveness of a processing quote.

 Calculating the effective rate for each processing quote you receive can be a daunting task, but it’s one that is well worth the effort.
 Each quote that you receive here at CardFellow is fully-disclosed and comes complete with the effective rate already calculated.
 So, if you would rather avoid the task of calculating the effective rate for several quotes, sign up for free at CardFellow, and let our software do the work.